SERC-Web-TA-DF1A-2425/PHP-Database-Integration/README.md

 4. [Exercise 4 - SELECT](exercise4.md): Retrieve data from the `contacts` table using PHP and display it in a tabular format.
 Add a search form to filter the results based on the user's input.
 5. [Exercise 5 - UPDATE](exercise5.md): Update data in the `contacts` table using PHP.
 Create a form to retrieve the contact information and display it for editing.
 The user will be able to update the contact details and submit the changes to the database.
 6. [Exercise 6 - DELETE](exercise6.md): Delete data from the `contacts` table using PHP.
 Create a form to retrieve the contact information and display it for deletion.
 The user will be able to confirm the deletion of the contact record.

+[Challenge](challenge.md): Improve error handling and user experience in the contacts list application.